 300,00 were wounded in Action

 75,000 were permanently disabled

 As of this date, November 11th, 1985, ten years after the fall of Saigon and twelve years after the removal of ground forces from Vietnam, 2489 brave servicemen remain Missing in Action or held prisoners of War.

 Next time, we travel back to Florida, so join me there at 9:00am on the 31st of January.

-To see additional memorials from South Dakota, or any other state, click the state name on the left side of this page.
+To see other memorials from Connecticut, or any other state, click the state name on the left side of this page.